As a foreigner, looking for loan options may be complicated if you do not have a firm grasp of local financial laws and norms.

 - What is the fastest way to get a personal loan?

-In general, you can get a personal loan approved and receive cash from the bank and moneylenders in a short amount of time.
+In general, you can get a personal loan approved and receive cash from the bank and financial institutions in a short amount of time.
 The approval duration of personal loans for foreigners takes as fast as a minute, and loan disbursement averages around 1-5 working days, depending on the financial institution you applied to.

 The Bottom Line